 Test-date change fees will be waived if a test is cancelled or a test center closes.
-However, if you wish to reschedule an ACT test date for your own reasons, you will be charged a change fee of $40.
+However, if you wish to reschedule an ACT test date for your own reasons, you will be charged a change fee.

 ACT FEE WAIVERS

 ACT fee waivers are available to qualifying students who cannot afford the ACT registration fee.

 Students can receive up to four fee waivers which cover an unlimited number of free score reports and free access to self-paced test prep.
 If you qualify for an ACT fee waiver you may also qualify for college application fee waivers.
 Go to the ACT website for information about obtaining a fee waiver.